Panasonic G9 versus Fujifilm X-A3

 - More affordable: Was introduced into a lower priced category (77 percent cheaper at launch).

 If the count of relative strengths (bullet points above) is taken as a measure, the G9 emerges as the winner of the contest (11 : 8 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the G9 or the X-A3 handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G9 and the X-A3 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-A3 (⇒ lft)||-||74/100||4.5/5||-||4/5||2016||399||latest||check|